SayujjataMalvade/EC2-SSH-Setup-Windows-Guide/README.md

 # Steps

-# 1.Launch EC2 Instances
+# 1. Launch EC2 Instances

 Start Server in your AWS account.

 Connect to Server using MobaXterm or gitbash or CMD

-# 2.Navigate to .ssh Directory on Server
+# 2. Navigate to .ssh Directory on Server

 **'cd .ssh/'**